-The Monroe County Parks system includes 22 parks that are all worth visiting, but these are the five you absolutely must explore if you haven’t already.
+The Monroe County Parks system includes more than 20 parks that are all worth visiting, but these are the five you absolutely must explore if you haven’t already.

 1. Highland Park

-Host to Rochester’s celebrated Lilac Festival in May, Highland Park boasts the most extensive collection of lilacs in the country, with over 500 varieties across 1,200 shrubs.
+Host to Rochester’s celebrated Lilac Festival in May, Highland Park boasts one of the country’s most significant lilac collections, with over 500 varieties across 1,200 shrubs.
 You’ll also find a vast Japanese maple collection, 35 types of magnolias, 700 rhododendron specimens, and 300 conifer varieties in the pinetum.
 Many of the trees are the tallest of their species in the state, though few are native.
 Highland has even been described as a museum or zoo of exotic plants and trees.
-Arnold Arboretum of Harvard University sent the original specimens to Rochester for simultaneous scientific study.
+The Arnold Arboretum of Harvard University sent original specimens to Rochester for simultaneous scientific study.
 Meander along paved and mown-grass pathways to Lamberton Conservatory, the Poet’s Garden, Highland Bowl, and Warner Castle’s Sunken Garden.

 Take a break and unwind in the Lamberton Conservatory‘s Lord and Burnham–designed glasshouse, which is filled with exotic, desert, and economic plants, including banana trees.
 Find turtles lounging by indoor ponds, with tiny button quail and tortoises wandering around.
 The theme of the Seasonal Display Room changes five times throughout the year, with the beloved Holiday Show in December.
 The conservatory is open on Friday and Sunday evenings to fully appreciate the beautiful festive lights.